Shahid-Nazir-CLS/Multiplayer-Monopoly-Game/readme.md

   - If the password does not match, authentication fails.
   - If the username is not found, the player is added to the database.
   - The login page serves both as signup and login.

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).